 If you’re like me and most everyone else in the world who has been sheltering in place, you are probably obsessed with cleaning and organizing everything.
 My husband and I laugh about how clean our home is going to be a month from now.
 We have also started planning our garden which means we really need to organize the contents of our garage next, especially the garden tools and brooms that have been sitting in the corner for months now.

-There is nothing worse than having to constantly retighten a tool that keeps spinning off an extension pole threaded end.
+There is nothing worse than having to constantly retighten a tool that keeps spinning off an extension pole’s threaded end.
 For example, if you’re constantly having to stop painting a wall to tighten the roller frame back onto the pole.
-Another common example we have seen customers complain about in the past are when you are cleaning your boat and the brush on the pole is constantly coming undone.
+Another issue we have heard from customers happens when they are using a cleaning brush.
+The brush on the pole can come unscrewed.
 Both situations are annoying and waste valuable time for the user.

-Mr. LongArm flow-thru cleaning brushes have one or more holes in the block that allow water to flow through to the filaments when used with one of our flow-thru extension poles.
+Mr. LongArm flow-thru cleaning brush blocks have an opening that allows water to pass through to the filaments when used with one of our flow-thru extension poles.
 They are available in many styles to clean a variety of surfaces from wood and concrete to fine auto finishes and glass.
 Our brushes are made with the finest materials and attach to any standard threaded extension pole or flow-thru extension pole including our HydraSoar and TeleWash poles.
 All of our cleaning brushes are chemical resistant and contain more filaments than most other brushes.

 About the author: Mark Kirby is a homeowner who shared these helpful tips he learned while painting with a Mr. LongArm 3-section extension pole.
 Thanks for sharing these Mark!